queilawithaQ/documentation/_pro/quickstart/getting-started-part-four.md

 Of course, every application is different so there are a ton of potential reasons your specific application might need volumes that aren't covered here.

-## Next: Parallel, Speed, etc
+## Next: Speeding up your builds

-Next we're going to look at two of the more powerful and productive things you can do to create really fast and efficient CI/CD pipelines with Codeship Pro.
+Next we're going to look at two of the more powerful and productive things you can do to create really fast and efficient CI/CD pipelines with CodeShip Pro.
 [Taking a look at parallel steps and caching.]({% link _pro/quickstart/getting-started-part-five.md %})